 To conclude this section, we prove a geometrical property of the VMRT of wonderful compactifications.
 For a smooth projective subvariety $Z \subset \BP V$, the variety of tangential lines of $Z$ is the subvariety $\mcT_Z \subset {\rm Gr}(2, V) \subset \BP \wedge^2 V$ consisting of tangential lines of $Z$. \begin{prop} Let $Z \subset \BP \fg$ be the VMRT at a general point of the wonderful compactification $X$.
 Then the variety of tangential lines $\mcT_Z \subset \BP \wedge^2 \fg$ is linearly non-degenerate. \end{prop} \begin{proof} By Theorem \ref{t.VMRTWonderful}, we have $\BP \msO \subset Z \subset \BP\fg$ in all cases.
 Then the variety of tangential lines $\mcT_Z \subset \BP \wedge^2 \fg$ is linearly non-degenerate by Lemma \ref{l.nondegenerate}. \end{proof}

-The relevance of this property to us is the following integrability result from \cite[Proposition 9]{HM98}. \begin{prop} Let $M$ be a uniruled quasi-projective manifold and $\sK$ a family of minimal rational curves on $M$.
-Let $\sC_x \subset \BP T_xM$ be the VMRT at a general point and $W_x \subset \BP T_xM$ its linear span.
+The relevance of this property to us is the following integrability result from \cite[Proposition 9]{HM98}. \begin{prop} Let $M$ be a uniruled projective manifold and $\sK$ a family of minimal rational curves on $M$.
+Let $\sC_x \subset \BP T_xM$ be the VMRT at a general point and let $W_x \subset \BP T_xM$ be its linear span.
 Assume that the variety of tangential lines of $\sC_x \subset W_x$ is linearly non-degenerate in $\BP \wedge^2 W_x$.
-Then the distribution $\mathcal{W}$ defined by $W_x$ is integrable on an open dense subset of $M$. \end{prop}
+Then the distribution $\mathcal{W}$ defined by $W_x$ is integrable on an open subset of $M$. \end{prop}